nikhilverma17/Mongoose_node_js_example/README.md

    You can check the results by connecting to your MongoDB database using a MongoDB client or by querying the database programmatically.

-Remember to have the MongoDB server running before executing the program.

-If you encounter any issues or errors, make sure you have followed the installation steps correctly and check the console output for any error messages.

-Please note that this program is intended for educational purposes and may need modifications to fit your specific use case.
+Please note that you may need to adjust the MongoDB connection URL (`mongodb://127.0.0.1:27017/newdb`) based on your specific MongoDB setup.